-The final migration from the IBM AS400 environment will be completed in FY24.
-The installation of Cityworks software in FY 23 allows for a cloud-based GIS-centric system that efficiently connects City departments and provides a more robust asset management program.
-The Tyler Technologies software allows for a more updated accounting, billing, and customer service environment that will meet the long-term needs of the Utility.
+The final migration from the IBM AS400 environment was completed in fiscal year 2024.
+Development of custom solutions and automation continues in the Microsoft 365 environment.
+The installation of Cityworks software in fiscal year 2024 allows for a cloud-based GIS-centric system that efficiently connects City departments and provides a more robust asset management program.
+RWU continues to work with the City of Rogers to develop these tools and to integrate them into standard operational processes.
+RWU also continues to expand its Tyler tools to mitigate pain points in the accounting/billing processes and to improve overall efficiency.